State of New York Department of Civil Service, Employee Benefits Division

 To estimate the value of your sick leave credit, visit the NYSHIP Online portion of the Department of Civil Service web site at https://www.cs.ny.gov.
 From the homepage, click on Benefit Programs, follow the prompts to access NYSHIP Online and then choose Planning to Retire?
 Note: Sick leave credit cannot be combined with or transferred for another employee’s use.
 Only sick leave accrued by the enrollee (contract holder) may be used to reduce that same enrollee’s (contract holder’s) premium.

 CHOICES TO BE MADE BEFORE YOU LEAVE THE PAYROLL

 Can I defer my retiree health insurance coverage and the use of my sick leave credit?

-When you retire, you may defer (or delay) the start of your retiree health insurance coverage and the use of your sick leave credit if you have other health insurance coverage.
-If you choose to defer health insurance coverage, you must make that choice by completing Form PS-406.2 before your retirement date.
-Contact your agency HBA to defer coverage.
+When you retire, you may defer (delay) the start of your retiree health insurance coverage and the use of your sick leave credit if you have other health insurance coverage.
+If you choose to defer health insurance coverage, you must make that election before your retirement date, by completing Form PS-406.2.
+For assistance with deferring retiree health coverage, contact your agency HBA.

 There may be advantages to delaying the start of your NYSHIP coverage.
-During the period of deferment, you do not have to pay the NYSHIP premium.
-Also, the value of your sick leave credit will be higher at the time you begin your retiree coverage because it will be calculated when you are older.
+During the period of deferment, you do not have to pay the NYSHIP premium and the value of your sick leave credit may be higher at the time you elect to begin your retiree coverage because it will be calculated when you are older.
 If you defer your coverage, you may reenroll for NYSHIP coverage at any time without a waiting period.